stevegt/grid-cli/v2/doc/420-routing.md

   - **Market Volatility**: Exchange rates can fluctuate, potentially leading to instability in routing decisions if not managed carefully.
   - **Equity and Access**: Ensuring that less established hosts can still participate meaningfully in the network without being overshadowed by hosts with established high-value currencies.
 - These challenges are part of the ongoing discussion to refine and finalize routing strategies that align with PromiseGrid's decentralized ethos.

+## Gas Charges for Handlers

+- Similar to Ethereum, the kernel charges handlers "gas" for message bytes forwarded, CPU time, storage, RAM, etc., including the time it takes to recurse through the trie to match a message.
+- These charges are in the kernel's own currency, creating a demand for that currency.

 ## Alice, Bob, and Robin: A Routing Example